To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 Enable or disable a stage

-To temporarily enable or disable stages in your pipeline, simply check or uncheck the Include in the pipeline checkbox as needed:
+To temporarily enable or disable stages in your pipeline, simply check or uncheck the stage checkbox as needed:

-Or right-click on a stage on the Pipeline tab and choose Include Stage in Pipeline or Exclude Stage in Pipeline.
+Or right-click on a stage in the Pipeline section and choose Include Stage in Pipeline or Exclude Stage From Pipeline.

 Delete a stage

-Select the stage to be deleted in the Pipeline tab or its corresponding Stage tab and:
+Select the stage to be deleted in the Pipeline section and:

 Toggle between vertical and horizontal layouts

-Click on the Window icon on the top-right corner of the Stage data section to show stage inputs and outputs horizontally or vertically.
+Click on the Window icon on the Stage input/output tab to show stage inputs and outputs horizontally or vertically.

 Refresh results